thirdtank/brut/brutrb.com/tutorial.md

 In Brut, since HTML is generated by Phlex and thus by Ruby code, we can structure our HTML generation however we like, including by accessing the database directly.
 This may not scale as our app gets large, but for now, it's the simplest thing to do.

 Sequel's database models are similar to Rails' Active Record's in that we can call class methods to access data.
 In this case, `DB::BlogPost` has a method `order` that will fetch all records sorted by the field we give it in the order we decide.
-The sort field and order is specified via `Sequel.desc` for descining or `Sequel.asc` for ascending.
+The sort field and order is specified via `Sequel.desc` for descending or `Sequel.asc` for ascending.
 We want posts in reverse-chronological order, so `Sequel.desc(:created_at)` will achieve this.

 We can call `.each` on the result and iterate over each blog post.
+For the content, we'll split by `\n\r` to create paragraphs.

-Here's what `page_template` should look like now:
+Here's what `HomePage`'s `page_template` should look like now:

 ```ruby
 def page_template